S4dallys/CCAPDEV-MC01-Restaurant-Review/README.md

+# 🖊️ CCAPDEV MC01/MC02 (wip)
+A repo for a restaurant review site.

+Contains 3 pieces of sample data for users and restaurants, as well as multiple sample reviews.
+Placeholder users/reviews/reastaurants are purely to show off scrolling/what the site would look like if it were fully populated.

-### MEMBERS ⭐
+# ⭐ Members
 - LIM, RYDEL
 - NGO, RENDELL
 - KO, CARL

-### WHAT IS IT? 🖊️
-A repo for a restaurant review site.

-Contains 3 pieces of sample data for users and restaurants, as well as multiple sample reviews.
-Placeholder users/reviews/reastaurants are purely to show off scrolling/what the site would look like if it were fully populated.

-### INSTALLATION 👇
+# 👇 Installation
 ```
 mkdir CCAPDEV_NgoLimKo
 cd CCAPDEV_NgoLimKo